Secret Sleuth Book 4

 He snatched a sample from the stand beside a corner of the deli as he marched past, then pushed open the double swinging doors.
 As they thwapped closed, then re-opened a bit from the force, we heard his angry, “Good God.”

 The doors settled closed and we heard nothing more.COLLAPSE

 Now in Paperback and Audiobook!

 The print edition of Death on Covert Circle is now available at Amazon and Barnes & Noble, plus Walmart.com and other online booksellers.

 Death on Covert Circle, narrated by Betsy Moore, also is available in audio at all the major audiobook e-tailers such as Audible, Amazon, Apple, Kobo, Google Play and Chirp.
-You also can now get these versions direct from me at my online store.
+You can now get these versions direct from me at my online store.